eth-protocol-fellows/cohort-five/projects/project-ideas.md

 - Adapt other consensus clients to run grandine-snapshot-tests;
 - Other - any other mutually agreed Grandine's area that can be improved.

-### Lodestar: Deposit Contract Snapshot Interface (EIP-4881)

-By Lodestar Team

-Our TypeScript based consensus client requires implementing a self-contained specification, [EIP-4881](https://eips.ethereum.org/EIPS/eip-4881) into our `/eth/v1/beacon/deposit_snapshot` endpoint.
-This project will give a TypeScript-based candidate an understanding of the basic skills required of a protocol engineer by understanding a specification and implementing it into client software.
-In addition, you will be exposed to how deposits currently function within Ethereum, how weak subjectivity sync enables faster sync times and how merkle proofs secure Ethereum.
-For more information, please see: https://github.com/ChainSafe/lodestar/issues/4935

 ### Lodestar: BeaconChain Harness for Client Testing